-Mr. Gouvea Vieira received a Law Degree from the Catholic University of Rio de Janeiro in 1972.
+Mr. Gouvêa Vieira received a Law Degree from the Catholic University of Rio de Janeiro in 1972.
 He holds a Masters degree in Law from Columbia University, New York (1978).
-He has been a Partner with Gouvea Vieira Advogados since 1971 and has been with the Company since 1991.
-He has served as Chairman of the Board (2011) and Director of Wilson, Sons de Administração e Comércio (1992), Ocean Wilsons Holdings Limited (1997) and of Ocean Wilsons (Investments) Limited (1997).
-He is member of the Board of Directors of various companies, including Banco PSA Finance Brasil S.A.
-(1999), PSA Finance S.A.
-Arrendamento Mercantil (1999), Concremat – Engenharia e Tecnologia S.A (2008) and Cetip Educational (2008).
-He was a member of the Corporate Governance Committee of the American Chamber of Commerce – Sao Paulo (2005) and honorary consul to the Kingdom of Morocco in Rio de Janeiro (2007).
+He has been a Partner with Gouvêa Vieira Advogados since 1971 and has been with the Company since 1991.
+He has served as Chairman of the Board (1997) and Director of Wilson, Sons de Administração e Comércio (1992), Ocean Wilsons Holdings Limited (1997) and of Ocean Wilsons (Investments) Limited (1997).
+He served as a Director of various companies, including PSA Peugeot Citroen Brazil, Lafarge Brazil, Ultrapar, Cetip, Concremat – Engenharia e Tecnologia S.A (member of China Communication and Construction Company).
+He is a member of the Corporate Governance Committee of the American Chamber of Commerce – Sao Paulo (2005) and honorary consul to the Kingdom of Morocco in Rio de Janeiro (2007).

 William Henry Salomon

-Mr William Henry Salomon Graduated in Law from Magdalene College Cambridge as an undergraduate and postgraduate and then qualified at the English Bar.
-He was Managing Director of Finsbury Asset Management and Chairman of Rea Brothers.
-When Close Brothers acquired Rea Brothers Group he became Deputy Chairman of the investment division.
-In 1999 Mr Salomon established Hansa Capital, where he is the Senior Partner.
-He is a Director of various UK listed companies as well as Director of Hansa Trust PLC and Hanseatic Asset Management LBG.
-In addition Mr Salomon is Deputy Chairman of Ocean Wilsons Holdings Limited (OWH), the company which holds the controlling interest in Wilson Sons.
+Mr. William Henry Salomon graduated from Magdalene College Cambridge with a degree in law and then qualified at the English Bar.
+He was Chairman of Rea Brothers PLC and subsequently became Deputy Chairman of the investment division of Close Brothers PLC.
+In 1999 Mr. Salomon established Hansa Capital, an FCA regulated investment manager and adviser.
+He is the Senior Partner of Hansa Capital Partners LLP.
+He is also Chairman of ScotGems PLC as well as a Director of Hansa Trust PLC and Hanseatic Asset Management LBG.
+In addition he is Deputy Chairman of Ocean Wilsons Holdings Limited, the company which holds the controlling interest in Wilson Sons.

-Mr. Marote earned a law degree from Faculty of Law of Curitiba (FDC).
+Mr. Marote earned a Law Degree from the Law School of Curitiba (FDC).
 He also holds diplomas from the following institutions: International Maritime Law from Lloyds of London, England; Executive Development Programme of the Kellogg Institute from Northwestern University, Evanston, Illinois, U.S.A.; Structures and Economic Systems – FDC, Paraná; and in Brazilian Policies and Strategies from the Association of Graduates of the Higher War College, in Santos, São Paulo.
 He joined the Company in 1964 and has held various executive positions, from branch manager to regional director, to superintendent-director.
 He began his professional career in 1956 at Agência Marítima Intermares Ltda., a subsidiary of the Bunge Born Group.
-He is currently a Director of the Company and a Partner at CMMR – Intermediacao Commercial Ltda.
+He is currently a Director of the Company and a Partner at CMMR – Intermediação Comercial Ltda.

-Mr. Rozental has a Bachelor Degree in International Relations from the University of the Americas in Mexico, and a MSc. in International Economics from the University of Pennsylvania.
+Ambassador Rozental has a Bachelor’s Degree in International Relations from the University of the Americas in Mexico, and an MA in International Economics from the University of Pennsylvania.
 He was a career diplomat for more than 35 years with the Mexican Foreign Ministry holding a number of senior diplomatic posts.
 He is the author of four books on Mexican foreign policy and of numerous articles on international affairs.
-He founded his own consultancy firm, Rozental & Asociados that works with major multinational corporations on their Latin American strategies.
-Currently, he is Chairman of the Board of Directors of ArcelorMittal Mexico and is an Independent Director with Ocean Wilsons Holdings and Director of Wilson Sons.
-He is a member of the Board of HSBC Bank in Mexico and serves as an advisor to Airbus de México, Toyota de México, Brookfield Asset management and APCO Worldwide in Washington.
+He founded his own consultancy firm, Rozental & Asociados, that works with major multinational corporations on their Latin American strategies.
+Currently, he is an Independent Director with Ocean Wilsons Holdings and Director of Wilson Sons.
+He is a member of the Board of HSBC Bank in Mexico and serves as an advisor to Toyota de México, Brookfield Asset Management and APCO Worldwide in Washington.
 He is a member of the Trilateral Commission, a Senior Policy Advisor at Chatham House (London) and a Board member of Canada’s Center for International Governance Innovation.

-Mr. Claudio Frischtak is the head of Inter.B – Consultoria Internacional de Negócios, a financial and economic consulting firm based in Rio de Janeiro, Brazil, Country Director for Mozambique of the International Growth Center (London School of Economics and University of Oxford), and a member of the TT-20 Group of the Brookings Institution.
+Mr. Claudio Frischtak is the head of Inter.B – Consultoria Internacional de Negócios, a financial and economic consulting firm based in Rio de Janeiro, Brazil.
 Mr. Frischtak was formerly a Principal Economist at the World Bank where he worked from 1984 to 1991.
 Mr. Frischtak’s graduate work in economics was undertaken at the University of Campinas, Brazil and at Stanford University (1980-84).
 While at the World Bank he was an Adjunct Professor at the Department of Economics at Georgetown University (1987-1990).
-He has published over 100 academic papers and books, and has worked extensively on issues related to infrastructure, industrial and regulatory policy, innovation, and international.
+He has published over 100 academic papers and books and has worked extensively on issues related to infrastructure, industrial organisation and regulatory/competition policy, and innovation and technological change.